Skip to main content

 array

-List of extracted entities, sorted by confidence descending within each type.
+List of extracted scalar entities, sorted by confidence descending within each type.
+For nested or array entity types, values appear in structured_result instead.

 Error responses